adamsilver/fdpb/02-a-checkout-flow.md

 ![Capture+ Enhancement](./images/02/capture-plus.png)

 If no address is found, users can change the interface back to the original address form.
-In doing so, we conform to principle 5, *offer choice*.
+In doing so, we conform to principle 5, *Offer choice*.

 Capture+ has a third-party script which you can include on your page.
 But most third-party scripts don't account for the broad range of interaction preferences, usability and accessibility considerations.
 But, we'll look at all of this in the next chapter, when we build our own accessible autocomplete component from scratch.